 One night of the campaign, a group of 21 SG senators — from Swamp Party, Students Party and independents — came together to switch their party affiliation to Access Party.

 This meant that, no matter the result of the election, Access Party would be represented in Senate.
-I brought this to life by taking photos of each flipped Senator, adding a one-liner about why they switched, and creating a blanket caption template for each person to post as their Facebook profile picture.
+Our media team brought this to life by taking photos of each flipped Senator, adding a one-liner about why they switched, and creating a blanket caption template for each person to post as their Facebook profile picture.
 The campaign generated thousands of reactions across multiple platforms.

 PROFILE PICTURE CAMPAIGN